brown-ccv/honeycomb-docs/docs/quick_start.md

     //npm.pkg.github.com/:_authToken=ghp_abcde12345
     ```

+`.npmrc` now contains a secret key, we must tell git to stop tracking it.

+- Add ".npmrc" to the end of the `.gitignore` file
+- Remove the file from git:

+    ```
+    git rm --cached .npmrc
+    ```

-- Install the dependencies for Honeycomb:
+Everything is now prepared to install the dependencies for Honeycomb!
+Run:

     ```
     npm install